zoezheng04/RISC-V-CPU/statements/zoe.md

 ## Register File
 ### Module Description
 The Register File module consists of an array of registers, each capable of holding data of the specified width of 5 bits.
-In the context of the project, this register file supports 32 registers, with a special consideration given to register 10 (a0).
+In the context of the project, this register file supports 32 registers.

 ### Read and Write Operations
 To support read operations, the Register File module dynamically selects the read addresses based on the instruction's encoding.